-Equities composing the Portfolio will be selected by a proprietary methodology designed by the Management Company (the "Methodology") which relies on a financial analysis combined with a non-financial analysis that ranks the instruments of the Investment Universe based on a combination of ESG (Environmental, Social, Governance) criteria.
+Equities composing the Portfolio will be based on three regional buckets (US, EU and JP) and equities composing each bucket will be selected by a proprietary methodology designed by the Management Company (the "Methodology") which relies on a financial analysis combined with a non-financial analysis that ranks the instruments of the Investment Universe based on a combination of ESG (Environmental, Social, Governance) criteria, as well as compliance with carbon emission trajectories, with the aim to select equities with high commitment to meet the 'Sustainable Development Scenario' (SDS) defined by the International Energy Agency.
+This scenario defines a global emission budget and its repartition by sector, allowing to meet the Cop21 goal to limit temperature rises to 2° Celsius' in the horizon 2100.
+The Management Company will select companies which best demonstrate compliance with their assigned budget.